 Each qualified beneficiary will have an independent right to elect COBRA coverage.
-Covered employees and spouses/domestic partners (if the spouse/domestic partner is a qualified beneficiary) may elect COBRA coverage on behalf of all of the qualified beneficiaries and parents may elect COBRA coverage on behalf of their children.
+Covered employees and spouses/domestic partners (if the spouse/domestic partner is a qualified beneficiary) may elect COBRA coverage on behalf of all of the qualified beneficiaries, and parents may elect COBRA coverage on behalf of their children.
 Any qualified beneficiary for whom COBRA coverage is not elected within the 60-day election period specified in the COBRA election notice WILL LOSE THEIR RIGHT TO ELECT COBRA COVERAGE.

-Qualified beneficiaries who are entitled to elect COBRA may do so even if they have other group health plan coverage or are entitled to Medicare benefits on or before the date on which COBRA is elected.
-However, a qualified beneficiary's COBRA coverage will terminate automatically if, after electing COBRA, he or she becomes entitled to Medicare benefits or becomes covered under other group health plan coverage (but only after any applicable preexisting condition exclusions of that other plan have been exhausted or satisfied).
+Qualified beneficiaries entitled to elect COBRA may do so even if they have other group health plan coverage or are entitled to Medicare benefits on or before the date COBRA is elected.
+However, a qualified beneficiary's COBRA coverage will terminate automatically if, after electing COBRA, they become entitled to Medicare benefits or become covered under other group health plan coverage (but only after any applicable preexisting condition exclusions of that other plan have been exhausted or satisfied.